TYLERSFOSTER/bebop_lines/README.md

 ## Purpose and Design

-### Bebop lines, serialism, and shifting, dense melodic cells
+### Bebop lines, serialism, and dense melodic cells that rise and fall
 One central feature of the sorts of melodic lines that appear in bebop horn solos is a predominance of chromatically melodies, often appearing in rising and falling sequences, with pivot tones revealing the underlying key.

 Suppose given an arbitrary *scale*, meaning any sequence of $N$ distinct pitches $(p_0,\ p_1,\ p_2,\ \cdots,\ p_{N-1})$ satisfying